eclipse-rdf4j/rdf4j/site/content/documentation/programming/repository/index.md

 The query above is a very efficient and nicely behaved query.
 Usually the reason to explain a query is because the query is slow or takes up a lot of memory.

-The following query is a typical example of a scoping issue.
-A very common issue to have in a slow SPARQL query.
+The following query is a typical example of a scoping issue, which is a very common cause of slow SPARQL queries.

 {{< highlight sparql  >}}
 PREFIX foaf: <http://xmlns.com/foaf/0.1/>